How to choose the Colombian cities you want to visit?

 The oldest area of the city, on the other hand, is known as San Antonio.
 This is worth seeing, and its outdoor cafes are worth spending time in while having a great cup of coffee.

-The surroundings in Cali, with deep hues of green, are famous for birdwatching.
-If you want to combat the sometimes high temperatures, the Pance River is a great place to go.
+Cali’s surroundings, with deep hues of green, are famous for birdwatching.
+The Pance River is a great place to go if you want to combat the sometimes high temperatures.

 How many days